Featured image of post Mentors: Why You Need One, What It Takes, And How to Get Them

 • Research potential mentors in your field.

-• Prepare a thoughtful outreach message.
+• Prepare a personalized outreach message.

 Questions You’re Probably Asking